red triangles

 FAQ

-The Team should collectively possess a demonstrably strong, career-level appropriate, track record/level of expertise in the area of study.
-The important role played by other researchers and research staff is recognized and should be acknowledged in the application; however, the Prize will be made to the Team.
+The Post Doctoral Fellow and HBI Member should collectively possess a demonstrably strong, career-level appropriate, track record/level of expertise in the area of study.
+The important role played by other researchers and research staff is recognized and should be acknowledged in the application; however, the Prize will be made to the the Post Doctoral Fellow and HBI Member.

 Each application must list an HBI Full Member who is allowed by the University of Calgary to serve as a Principal Investigator.

-It is permissible for an HBI full member to initiate an application without listing a Post-doctoral Fellow as a Team member.
+It is permissible for an HBI full member to initiate an application without listing a Post-doctoral Fellow.
 They can be listed as TBD.
 The expectation for the M.I.N.D.
-Prize International Review Committee is that applications will be submitted by an HBI Full Member and Post Doctoral Fellow team.
+Prize International Review Committee is that applications will be submitted by an HBI Full Member and Post Doctoral Fellow.

 HBI Full Member applicants must hold academic appointments at the University of Calgary.